 4. Brunate, a small village on top of a hill connected to the lakefront by a funicular.
 The view from above is quite impressive.

 5. The crotti.
 These are typical restaurants housed in stone “caves” in the hills and mountains around Como, where you can taste traditional dishes in a very characteristic location.
 A few minutes from Como, Il Crotto del Sergente has a wooden door so ancient that you might think it dates back to the Middle Age.
 Meals are served in a very warm, softly lit room with arched stone ceiling and copper lanterns.
 The pizzoccheri (buckwheat pasta with melted cheese, spinach and potatoes) and their buckwheat cake are simply delicious.

-Before leaving you’d better stop at Beretta bakery, next to the Cathedral.
+• Beretta bakery, next to the Cathedral, is the perfect place for a quick snack or to buy baked goods to bring back home.
 They sell homemade honey cookies and a special cake called “nuvola”, which means cloud.
 It’s a sort of brioche with a heart of apricot jam.
-It’s now time to go home and make ourselves a cup of cinnamon tea, whilst foliage continues outside.

 • For dinner, I can recommend La cucina di Elsa, via Paolo Carcano 11, in the city center.
 It’s a small place where they serve fresh fish and delicious pasta dishes.
 For more refined dishes, try Kitchen, via per Cernobbio 41A.